Tuesday, April 14, 2026

 "How about, instead of frustrating ourselves, such as, if we say gravity is real, someone will counter it with, 'There are places where it isn't, like in space.'
 If we say your dog is real, some will say, 'He is an illusion, as is all life.'"

 You must choose what feels right and then be open to changing your opinion if data presents itself.
-Imagine life is a smorgasbord, and we can choose what to put on our plate."
+Sid mentioned the pantry, I think of it as a Smorgasbord where we can choose what to put on our plate."

-"You're right, you like anchovies, I don't.
+"You're right, you like anchovies, I don't," said Harvey.
 You take them.
 I'll leave them."

 "Wise choice."

-"I guess that's for us to dig through the pile and see what rings true.
+"I guess it's for us to dig through the pile and see what rings true.”

 "That is all well and good, Sal," but I want help finding the truth," Sally sighs.